-Criteria JORC Code explanation Commentary European customers in the early part of 2019.
-Additional ilmenite upgrading plants to serve the growing chloride pigment sector in China are set to start-up in the coming 12-18 months.
-Kenmare is the leading supplier to a number of existing ilmenite upgrading facilities in China and is well positioned to benefit from this growth.
-High grade chloride feedstock supply was tight throughout 2018 due to restricted supply, which is expected to continue in 2019.
-This is favourably impacting on demand and pricing of chloride ilmenite.
-Kenmare's received zircon prices plateaued in Q4 2018, following the successful implementation of price increases in the prior quarter.
-However, supply has increased from Indonesia and various regions have been producing concentrates for processing in China.
-Coupled with weaker demand in China, this has led to some modest softening of prices recently for non-premium zircon products.
-However, global zircon production is forecast to decline in the coming years with mine closures and orebody depletion at a number of operations.
-The Company believes a supply response is likely should supply exceed demand, muting price volatility and supporting long term prices.
-Economic The inputs to the economic analysis to produce the net present value (NPV) in the study, the source and confidence of these economic inputs including estimated inflation, discount rate, etc. The discount rate used for NPV calculation is 10%, although 8% and 12% rates are also calculated for comparison.
-The economic model reports NPV estimates based on "real" discount rates.
+Criteria JORC Code explanation Commentary 2024, whilst also benefiting from its first quartile cost position.
+Nonetheless, the Company is experiencing lower pricing in Q1 2024 than it achieved in Q4 2023.
+Demand for zircon remained sluggish in Q4 2023, as global economic uncertainty continues to weigh on demand for products such as ceramic tiles.
+Prices for zircon in Europe remain under pressure in early 2024 but Kenmare has seen a stabilisation in the Chinese spot market in recent months, which should provide some support to the global market.
+Economic The inputs to the economic analysis to produce the net present value (NPV) in the study, the source and confidence of these economic inputs including estimated inflation, discount rate, etc. The discount rate used for NPV calculation is 14%, The economic model reports NPV estimates based on "real" discount rates.
 An inflation rate of 2% is applied.
 NPV ranges and sensitivity to variations in the significant assumptions and inputs.
 NPV values from the current business model are commercially sensitive.
 In the 2001 DFS economic evaluation, financial cashflow modelling shows an IRR of 23.3% and an NPV of \$204.6 M on an after tax, full equity basis, using a 10% discount rate.
 NPV is most sensitive to mineral prices, and then operating costs, particularly labour and energy costs.
 Social The status of agreements with key stakeholders and matters leading to social licence to operate.
 Being an on-going operation, all approvals have been granted.
 A major part of the ongoing social licence to operate is Kenmare's participation and sponsorship of KMAD - an organisation aimed at developing local communities through sponsoring initiatives in health, education, local business and sport.
 Other To the extent relevant, the impact of the following on the project and/or on the estimation and classification of the Ore Reserves: Any identified material naturally occurring risks.
-The major natural occurring risk in this area is the risk of cyclones.
+The status of material legal agreements and marketing arrangements.
+The status of governmental agreements and approvals critical to the viability of the project, such as mineral tenement status, and government and statutory approvals.
+There must be reasonable grounds to expect that all necessary Government The major natural occurring risk in this area is the risk of cyclones.
 The risk is not high, with the local people maintaining that destructive cyclones hit the area every 40 years on average.
 Much of the equipment and infrastructure built for the Kenmare project has been built with this risk in mind.
-The status of material legal agreements and marketing arrangements.
-The status of governmental agreements and Legal agreements and government approvals are in place to allow the continued extraction of 80% of the estimated reserves.
-The remaining 20% lie just outside the area of the original DFS and require further approvals.
-Mining is currently scheduled to start in
+Legal agreements and government approvals are in place to allow the continued extraction of the estimated reserves.